PunchiiNadia/EarlyRoboticsCreations2023And2025/README.md

 ## 🧩 Features
 - Arduino code and wiring diagrams for most projects, covering both completed and partially developed versions.
-- 3D design models and circuit simulations
+- 3D design models and circuit simulationsfr some projects.
 - Step-by-step project documentation
 - Reflection and lessons learned for each build